Stephen L. Johnson (politician, born 1951): EPA career prior to becoming administrator

 Johnson began working at the EPA in 1979.
 He had been working at a private lab, Litton Bionetics Inc., in Washington.
 Johnson said that a mentor suggested he get a job at the EPA, learn about regulations from inside government, and then return to industry.
 "Regulations were really frustrating," Johnson told The Philadelphia Inquirer in 2008, recalling his decision to join the EPA.
 "I wondered if they really understood what it was like to work in a laboratory."

 Johnson's rise from career scientist to EPA chief began in 2001, when he made the jump from civil service bureaucrat to political appointee.
 In January 2001, Johnson was the lead staff toxics official at EPA.
 His selection as assistant administrator for the Office of Prevention, Pesticides and Toxic Substances was set in motion by a Kentucky lobbyist, Charles Grizzle, whose clients have included power companies, hospitals, shopping centers, and a formaldehyde industry association.
 After the 2000 election, Grizzle called then-senior White House aide Karl Rove and suggested that Rove should take a look at Johnson.

-When EPA administrator Christine Todd Whitman resigned in 2003, Johnson became the acting deputy administrator, the number two position at EPA, and remained in that position when former Utah governor Michael O. Leavitt was named administrator.
+When EPA administrator Christine Todd Whitman resigned in 2003, Johnson became the acting deputy administrator, the number two position at EPA, and remained in that position when former Utah governor Mike Leavitt was named administrator.